This post may contain affiliate links. See our affiliate disclaimer here.

 Ideally, the new trim you purchase will be the same width as your original slide trim.
 It is must easier to trim boards for height or length.
 Finding trim or boards of the same width will make this DIY RV remodel project much easier.

 Thanks for reading our complete guide to removing and replacing RV slide out trim.
+To see more of our DIY RV updates, check out our colorful RV kitchen renovation.

 If you are planning a more extensive RV remodel, check out the following articles: